 Many new expansions of information were made possible for almost instant information.
 Everything began to move at a faster pace.
-There was no discussion just acceptance.
+There was no discussion, just acceptance.
 Parents were not trained for trauma for themselves, much less their children.
 Biases and prejudices began to abound with difficulties and advancements.
 How was this affecting the children?
 No one seemed to ask.
 Life went along as before.
-And some began to pull away thinking what they believed was more important than anyone else’s beliefs.
-The insatiable appetite for freedom to live as one pleases, thrives on the aspect of modern democratic thought that full freedom is attained when there is no knowledge at all (Bloom, 2012).
+Moreover, some began to pull away, thinking what they believed was more important than anyone else’s beliefs.
+The insatiable appetite for freedom to live as one pleases thrives on the aspect of modern democratic thought that complete freedom is attained when there is no knowledge (Bloom, 2012).
 This included all generations.

 How are fears discovered in children?
-“Anxiety runs in families and its transmission is largely environmental,” (Ewing et. al., 2019).
-If families were used to dealing with problems that arise within the home and those that arise within community even world events, how would they communicate with their children?
-Baby Boomer generation was more about controlling their children.
+“Anxiety runs in families, and its transmission is largely environmental” (Ewing et al., 2019).
+If families were used to dealing with problems within the home and those that arise within the community, even world events, how would they communicate with their children?
+The baby Boomer generation was more about controlling their children.
 Millennials are more about communicating with their children.
 They are used to having information at their fingertips.
-They can research and learn quicker about the world wide web because they were more exposed to it, whereas Baby Boomers had encyclopedia books to peruse.
+They could research and learn quickly about the World Wide Web because they were more exposed to it, whereas Baby Boomers had encyclopedia books to peruse.

 Millennials seek collective action more so than any other generation.
-Unity, community and togetherness are of upmost importance to this group (Barna & Munsil, 2023).
-This generation would rather get help from each other and current information from the internet than call on previous generations.
+Unity, community, and togetherness are most important to this group (Barna & Munsil, 2023).
+This generation would instead get help from each other and current information from the internet than call on previous generations.

 On the other hand, “Fears of shifting worldviews are the major fears that Baby Boomers have with Millennials,” (Francioli, et. al (2022).
 Worldviews are based upon belief systems and are major reasons people make their choices.
 Boomers may fear that their jobs are in danger with the knowledge and eagerness of learning that this new generation today has.
-“Research suggests that most managers will not effectively utilize, totally understand and recognize the contributions of the generation known as millennials,” (Sessoms-Penny, et. al., 2023).
-Millennials in many workplaces are a threat to Boomers, but could be a great asset, if they were listened to.
+“Research suggests that most managers will not effectively utilize, totally understand and recognize the contributions of the generation known as millennials” (Sessoms-Penny, et. al., 2023).
+Millennials in many workplaces are a threat to Boomers, but could be a great asset if they were listened to.

-There are more Millennials pursuing higher education with graduate degrees now days than Baby Boomers, although ages sixty to eighty are the most experienced leaders and are continuing to work today.
+More MillennialsMore Millennials are pursuing higher education with graduate degrees now days than Baby Boomers, although ages sixty to eighty are the most experienced leaders and continue to work today.
 So, why the mistrust of Millennials to older generations?
 Why the mistrust of the older generation to millennials?
 “Millennials are accustomed to communicating in cyberspace, are more expressive, have a high level of curiosity, and are able to seek knowledge by themselves with the help of this technology,” (Erawati, et. al., 2023).

 My Interpretation of the Study